-As the province’s nursing regulator, the Association of Registered Nurses of Newfoundland and Labrador (ARNNL) is accountable to the public to ensure that nurses have the knowledge, skill and judgment to practise safely.
-As part of the legislation of requirements an applicant must meet to become a nurse in Newfoundland and Labrador, ARNNL requires those applying to practice to have passed a regulator-selected and approved exam.
+As the province’s nursing regulator, the College of Registered Nurses of Newfoundland and Labrador (CRNNL) is accountable to the public to ensure that nurses have the knowledge, skill and judgment to practise safely.
+As part of the legislation of requirements an applicant must meet to become a nurse in Newfoundland and Labrador, CRNNL requires those applying to practice to have passed a regulator-selected and approved exam.

-In January 2015, ARNNL and other provincial/territorial Registered Nurse (RN) regulators began using the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+In January 2015, CRNNL and other provincial/territorial Registered Nurse (RN) regulators began using the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The decision to use this exam was based on extensive research on the requirements needed by RNs entering the profession, a thorough business case and a reviewed RFP process.
-Read more about the due diligence ARNNL Council applied.
+Read more about the due diligence CRNNL Council applied.

 Student Resources are available in the Apply-Registered Nurse section.

 Next Generation NCLEX (NGN) Frequently Asked Questions – October 15, 2019

 The National Council of State Boards of Nursing (NCSBN) has been conducting the research and development of the Next Generation NCLEX (NGN) project in an effort to better measure the clinical judgment ability of entry-level nurses.
 Early NGN research found that nurses are responsible for a significant proportion of the judgments and decisions made in healthcare and newly licensed nurses are required to make progressively more complex decisions about patients.
 These research findings and NCSBN’s mission to support nurse regulators in their important work related to public safety were reasons to explore enhancing the measurement of clinical judgment within the NCLEX.